technomancy/leiningen/doc/GPG.md

 GPG stores keys in a keystore located in `~/.gnupg/`.
 This keystore holds your keypair(s), along with any other public keys you have used.

-To list your private keys:

-    gpg --list-secret-keys

-To list all of the public keys:
+To list all of the public keys in your keystore:

     gpg --list-keys

-This will produce similar output, but will include any public keys you have used (if you've never used GPG before and just created your first keypair, you should just see your own key).
+This will include any public keys you have used, including keys from others (if you've never used GPG before and just created your first keypair, you should just see your own key).

+The output of the `--list-keys` option will include the id of your public key in the 'pub' line in the key listing (you'll need that id for other commands described here):

+    $ gpg --list-keys

+                ↓↓↓↓↓↓↓↓
+    pub   2048R/2ADFB13E 2013-03-16 [expires: 2014-03-16]
+    uid                  Bob Bobson <bob@bobsons.net>
+    sub   2048R/8D2344D0 2013-03-16 [expires: 2014-03-16]

+The `--fingerprint` option will act just like `--list-keys`, but will include the fingerprint of each certificate in the output.
+You can filter the output of the `--fingerprint` option by providing a key id or any substring from the uid (this trick also works for the `--list-keys` option):

+    $ gpg --fingerprint 2ADFB13E

+    pub   2048R/2ADFB13E 2013-03-16 [expires: 2014-03-16]
+          Key fingerprint = 3367 5FD0 D67B 3218 5815  51A3 97D4 06D0 2ADF B13E
+    uid                  Bob Bobson <bob@bobsons.net>
+    sub   2048R/8D2344D0 2013-03-16 [expires: 2014-03-16]

+## Publishing your public key

+To make it easier for others that need your public key to find it, you can publish it to a key server with:

+    gpg --send-keys 2ADFB13E # use your id instead

+This pushes a copy of your public key to one of a cluster of free key servers, and the key is propogated to all of the other servers in the cluster in short order.

+If your keypair is compromised, you can publish a revocation certificate to the key server to let others know that your key can no longer be trusted for any future signing or encryption.
+It's a good idea to generate a revocation certificate whenever you create a new keypair, and store it in a safe place.
+As long as you have that revocation certificate, you can revoke a keypair even if you no longer have the private key.
+You can generate a revocation certificate with:

+    $ gpg --output 2ADFB13E-revoke.asc --gen-revoke 2ADFB13E

+Be sure to protect your revocation certificate carefully - anyone who gains access to it can use it to revoke your keypair.
+The GPG maintainers recommend printing it out and storing the hardcopy in a safe place.

+To revoke your certificate **when the time comes (not now!)**, do the
+following:

+    $ gpg --import 2ADFB13E-revoke.asc  # ONLY WHEN YOU NEED TO REVOKE
+    $ gpg --send-keys 2ADFB13E          # ONLY WHEN YOU NEED TO REVOKE

 ## How Leiningen uses GPG

-Leiningen uses gpg for two things: decrypting credential files and signing release artifacts.
+Leiningen uses GPG for two things: decrypting credential files and signing release artifacts.
 We'll focus on artifact singing here; for information on credentials encryption/decryption, see the [deploy guide](https://github.com/technomancy/leiningen/blob/stable/doc/DEPLOY.md).